PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 The colours used by default to contextualize the status is based on a wide range of colours without following any real logic.
 To bring a structure and meaning to the statuses colours, the statuses are grouped in 4 colours categories:

 - orders waiting for a customer action as in waiting for a bank check in dark blue
-- orders waiting for a merchant action following an accepted payment in light blue
+- Light blue: orders waiting for a merchant action following an accepted payment
-- when no action is needed from the merchant as when the product is delivered in green
+- Green: no action needed from the merchant (i.e. when the product is delivered)
-- special status as payment error order in red or black
+- Red or black: special status (i.e. payment error)

 The merchants have a concise view of the work remaining to be done.